AlexMercedCoder/tutorialblog/content/blog/2024/2024-09-hands-on-iceberg-dremio-minio-nessie.md

 This confirms that Nessie is responding and ready to track the Iceberg tables you will create.

-By completing these steps, you can ensure that all the services—Jupyter, Dremio, Minio, and Nessie—are running smoothly and are ready for use in your data lakehouse environment.
+By completing these steps, you can ensure that all the services: Jupyter, Dremio, Minio, and Nessie, are running smoothly and are ready for use in your data lakehouse environment.

 ## Ingesting Data into Iceberg with Apache Spark